ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 ### Counterfactual interventions, no covariates, with the binomial.

 The overall format in the next few sections will follow the same sensibilities as those from above.
 We’ll be practicing most of the primary estimates from the [third post](https://timely-flan-2986f4.netlify.app/blog/2023-02-13-causal-inference-with-logistic-regression/#ate-for-the-anova) in this series.
-The main new addition is we’ll also consider work flows based around the handy `add_epred_draws()` function from the **tidybayes** package ([Kay, 2022](#ref-R-tidybayes)).
+The main new addition is we’ll also consider work flows based around the handy `add_epred_draws()` function from the **tidybayes** package ([Kay, 2023](#ref-R-tidybayes)).
 Do note, the `add_epred_draws()` function would also have worked fine for the Gaussian models, above.
-I just waited until now because I didn’t want to overwhelm you with code in the first half of the blog.
+I just waited until now because I didn’t want to overwhelm y’all with code in the first half of the blog.

 #### Compute `\(p^1 - p^0\)` from `fit3`.

-When working with a `brm()` binomial model, the `fitted()` default is to return the posterior draws on the probability scale.
+When working with a `brm()` binomial model, the `fitted()` function default will return the posterior draws on the probability scale.
 Thus our first two columns will be the posterior draws for `\(p^0\)` and `\(p^1\)`.

 ``` r
 nd <- tibble(tx = 0:1)